 Consider the direction that you want the group to go in.
 Is it an informal hangout space, where listeners can hang out and share memes?
 Is it to debate ideas brought up on weekly episodes or a practical place to share documents using the Files option?
 Growing your podcast audience will come from strong connections between listeners, not just yourself.

 Option 2: Discord or Slack

 Platforms like Discord or Slack are great places to start a variety of conversations, giving you the option to categorize topics into different channels.
 Users also have the ability to engage in private chats with other users, allowing personal connections to thrive.
-Not everyone might have the same reflex to check Discord or Slack daily as they might for a social media giant, so you must be able to entice your audience to stay active.
+Not everyone might have the same reflex to check Discord or Slack daily.
+So you must be able to entice your audience to stay active.

 For example, if you are a Spanish language learning podcast, creating breakout study groups for your listeners to get actual Spanish practice would be a big draw to build a community around your podcast.
 Your audience can practice listening skills with your audio, but also start a book club or share recommendations for movies.